 Our Maternity Investigation Team brings together individuals with professional investigation backgrounds in health and other relevant disciplines.

-Our Maternity Investigation Team is led by Professor James Walker - Clinical Director, Louise Page - Acting Clinical Director and Sandy Lewis - Associate Director of the Maternity Programme.
+Our Maternity Investigation Team is led by Professor James Walker - Clinical Director, Louise Page - Deputy Clinical Director and Sandy Lewis - Associate Director of the Maternity Programme.

 The senior team also includes obstetricians and midwives who act as clinical advisors.
 We consult with additional specialist clinical advisors in neonatology, anaesthetics and midwifery.